Abduallah-Mohamed/Devcamper-Bootcamp/README.md

 [API docs using postman](https://documenter.getpostman.com/view/10906004/TzCJgVTQ)

-# or you can go to the docs i made by docgen from the link below:
+# or you can open the next html file on your browser to see the docs using docgen:
 [API docs using postman and docgen](https://github.com/Abduallah-Mohamed/Devcamper-Bootcamp/blob/master/index.html)